 Gluten-Free Oat Flour Recipes

-1. Easy Pumpkin Protein Bars – Gluten Free Daddy
+1. Best Easy Gluten-Free Pumpkin Protein Bars – Gluten Free Daddy

 These are the best protein bars I’ve ever tried.
 The white chocolate (you can use dark chocolate if you want) drizzled on the top is the perfect touch.
 I make a batch quite often.
 I put them in bags and keep them in the refrigerator.
 My husband takes them to work for snacks and I like them for a quick snack.